firstneverrest/Go-Learning/README.md

 A struct is used to create a collection of members of different data types, into a single variable.

+- Struct name and each member start with uppercase - public
+- Struct name and each member start with lowercase - private

 ```go
 package main